 Experts suggest most marketers today spend 90% of their efforts on outbound marketing and 10% on inbound marketing.
 They suggest those ratios should actually be flipped.

 While it is true inbound marketing comes with a learning curve, the exciting news is that it is well worth the effort.

-Inbound marketing costs less because it is about creating content and then talking about it via free options like blogs, twitter, pinterest, and facebook.
+Inbound marketing costs less because it is about creating content and then talking about it via free options like podcasts, blogs, twitter, linkedin, pinterest, and facebook.